dvermd/ockam/documentation/architecture/messaging/Reliability.md

 **Local delivery is supposed to be implemented as highly reliable**

-Workers supposed to have delivery mode close to exactly once **as long as both workers are alive and don't have errors**
+Workers supposed to have delivery mode close to exactly-once **as long as both workers are alive and don't have errors**

 For practical purposes delivery mode over a route with single local address `DM([0#B])` is assumed `{R->1, UR->1}`